 AE=maxE+maxE-2-maxE-1 (1)

-where max is the operation which searched for the maximum value.
+where max is the operation that searches for the maximum value.
 This feature was used since it can possibly designate the onset epoch of an A phase as, by definition, the amplitude of the epoch must be 2/3 higher than the previous two epochs.

 The second category of features examined the Power Spectral Density (PSD) of the five characteristic EEG frequency bands, specifically, Delta (PSDD), Theta (PSDT), Alpha (PSDA), Sigma (PSDS), and Beta (PSDB).
 These features were employed because they were previously identified as relevant for A phase analysis taking into consideration that the A phases are composed of characteristic frequency patterns on these bands [27].
 The PSD was calculated using the Welch’s method with the Hanning window, H, and an overlap, φ, of 50% for a given frequency, ζ, by [34]